Are Your Loved Ones Safe In Nursing Homes?

 While the saying goes, once someone has embezzled once, it is that much easier to do it again.

-In order to protect our elderly of such crimes, our attorneys advise requesting and carefully monitoring monthly statements from the nursing home facility.
+In order to protect our elderly of such crimes, our nursing home abuse attorneys advise requesting and carefully monitoring monthly statements from the nursing home facility.
 This includes requesting actual receipts from any and all purchases made by the nursing home for your loved one.

 If you detect fraud, it is possible to get all the money back, as nursing homes must possess insurance to cover any thefts that may occur.